 Gases are pressured from 1 bar to 8 bar before delivery to the methanotrophic bioreactor.
-For air and methane compression, we used continuous centrifugal air compressor described in Levett et al.17 For air compression, we calculated unit capital cost using reported air flow rate, capital costs and electricity usage for a 52.8 MW compressor (Table 1.
-To establish the literature baseline unit capital cost for methane compression, we used the same compressor specifications but scaled capital cost for the reduced methane flow rate reported in Levett et al. using the size scaling exponent for air compression (n = 0.34).37 We modeled power consumption of in Aspen Plus to determine the power rating of 3.6 MW for reported methane flow rate.
+For air and methane compression, we used continuous centrifugal air compressor described in Levett18.
+For air compression, we calculated unit capital cost using reported air flow rate, capital costs and electricity usage for a 52.8 MW compressor (Table 1.
+To establish the literature baseline unit capital cost for methane compression, we used the same compressor specifications but scaled capital cost for the reduced methane flow rate reported in Levett et al. using the size scaling exponent for air compression (n = 0.34)40.
+We modeled power consumption of in Aspen Plus to determine the power rating of 3.6 MW for reported methane flow rate.

 Pressurized gases and media enter the continuous airlift methanotrophic bioreactor.
 Heat is removed via cooling jacket and coils included in bioreactor capital cost.
-Biomass from the bioreactor is dewatered in a biomass centrifuge, reducing the water content to 35%.17 Biomass is then dried in a continuous rotary drum dryer that further reduces moisture content to 10%.17
+Biomass from the bioreactor is dewatered in a biomass centrifuge, reducing the water content to $35\%^{18}$.
+Biomass is then dried in a continuous rotary drum dryer that further reduces moisture content to $10\%^{18}$.

-All costs were adjusted to 2020 US dollars using annual average Consumer Price Index for all urban consumers as reported by the US Bureau of Labor Statistics [REF].38 We calculated total annualized capital cost using an equipment lifetime of 20 years17 and a baseline weighted average cost of capital (WACC) of 10%, representative of a new technology (Calculations in SI).39 Cost of operations and maintenance of equipment was set at 10% of total capital cost per year.17
+All costs were adjusted to 2020 US dollars using annual average Consumer Price Index for all urban consumers as reported by the US Bureau of Labor Statistics41.
+To calculate levelized capital cost, we use a weighted average cost of capital (WACC) of 10%, representative of a new technology42.
+We assume infrastructure lifetime of 20 years18.
+For calculations, see Supplementary Methods and Supplementary Equation (S9).
+Cost of operations and maintenance of equipment was set at 10% of total capital cost per year18.

-Electricity Costs
+257 Electricity Costs

-To calculate electricity costs, we consider the power demand of individual equipment needed for each stage methanotrophic biomass production: gas compression (methane and air), growth reactor, dewatering and drying.
-We used reported power demand in Levett et al.17 and equipment capacity for each unit process to determine electricity cost in \$2020 per ton SCP.
-The electricity needed for cooling the growth reactor was determined using the heat production rate (Equation 3)14 and divided by COP (heat energy removed per electricity input) to determine the electricity needed for heat removal.
-For price of electricity, we use \$0.10 / kWh, representative of commercial prices40.
-This is a conservative assumption, as landfills and wastewater treatment plants may have access to industrial prices for electricity (averaging around \$0.07 / kWh in the US40).
-However, these facilities may not be able to reach the same scale as large industrial customers and thus may pay closer to commercial rates.
-Note that remote oil and gas facilities may not have an electric grid connection, potentially increasing electricity costs at these locations.
+To calculate electricity costs, we consider the power demand of individual equipment needed for each stage methanotrophic 258 biomass production: gas compression (methane and air), growth reactor, dewatering and drying.
+We used reported power 259 demand in Levett18 and equipment capacity for each unit process to determine electricity cost in \$2020 per ton SCP.
+The 260 electricity needed for cooling the growth reactor was determined using the heat production rate (Equation (3))15 and divided by 261 COP (heat energy removed per electricity input) to determine the electricity needed for heat removal.
+For price of electricity, 262 we use 0.10 / kWh, representative of commercial prices43.
+This is a conservative assumption, as landfills and wastewater 263 treatment plants may have access to industrial prices for electricity (averaging around \$0.07 / kWh in the US43).
+However, 264 these facilities may not be able to reach the same scale as large industrial customers and thus may pay closer to commercial 265 rates.
+Note that remote oil and gas facilities may not have an electric grid connection, potentially increasing electricity costs at 266 these locations.
+267

-$$Heat Production Rate = \Delta_c H{MET} \frac{1}{\gamma} \mu \rho V$$ (3)
+$$Heat Production Rate = \Delta_c H{MET} \frac{1}{Y} \mu \rho V$$ (3)

-Where
+268 Where

-$\Delta_c H{met}$ is metabolic heat production (kJ / g CH4) Y is cell yield (g SCP / g CH4) μ is growth rate (day-1) ρ is cell density g SCP / L V is reactor size (liters)
+$$\Delta_c H{met}$$ is metabolic heat production (kJ / g CH4)

+Y is cell yield (g SCP / g CH4)

+μ is growth rate (day-1)

+ρ is cell density (g SCP / L)

+V is reactor size (liters)

-Methane Cleanup
+274 Methane Cleanup